Asatyam/nexusflow/README.md

 [x] Enhance the task-runner to dynamically execute different types of tasks based on the event payload, rather than a single hardcoded action.

-[ ] Build System Resilience & Features
+[x] Build System Resilience & Features

 [x] Implement robust error handling and automated retry policies for failed tasks.

 [x] Fully integrate MinIO for storing and retrieving task logs and output artifacts.

-[ ] Implement a log-capturing utility that intercepts System.out and System.err, redirects the output to an in-memory stream, and uploads the captured content to MinIO.

-[ ] Implement compensation logic (Sagas) for workflows that fail midway, allowing for clean rollbacks.

 [ ] Add API Gateway & Security